 Failing to make employees feel needed and empowered can lead to resentment, poor performance and high staff turnover.
 It can wield a real impact on the success of your organization in several ways.

-For example, a 2017 Gallup pollshowed that 51% of the U.S workforce does not feel engaged at work—disengaged workers have been found to cause corporate losses of between $450 and $500 billion per year.
+For example, a 2017 Gallup poll showed 85% of employees are not engaged or actively disengaged at work. —disengaged workers have been found to cause corporate losses of between $450 and $500 billion per year.

 Recent studies have also shown that promoting employee happiness leads to an increase in engagement, which ultimately encourages employees to take ownership in the success of the organization.